 I know common knowledge is to wash with warmer water to get out stains.
 However, for years now I’ve washed all loads (except super dirty white loads) in cold water.

-I do this primarily to cut down on the power bill, and can attest to it working.
 When I’ve used cloth diapers for certain periods and had to wash in hot, it increased our water bill enough to negate any savings gained by not buying disposables!

-Stain fighters target 4 types of stains.
+Stain fighters target 4 types of stains:

-- protein based stains like milk, blood, grass, and baby formula,
+- Protein Based Stains like milk, blood, grass, and baby formula,

-- stains that require whitening agents to make whites whiter and colors brighter.
+- Stains that Require Whitening Agents to make whites whiter and colors brighter.

 How To Get Blood Out Of Clothes